object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 Preface
 =======

-Computers have revolutionised mathematics and the many scientific, engineering and economic fields in which mathematics is applied.
+Computers have revolutionised mathematics and the many scientific, engineering, and economic fields in which mathematics is applied.
 In the applications of mathematics the role of computation has long been obvious and prominent.
 Now, the development of theorem proving software is increasing the prominence of